gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

         # will use for authentication.
 Valid values are:
         # INTERNAL_IDP - Stroom's internal IDP.
 Not valid for Stroom-Proxy.
         # EXTERNAL_IDP - An external IDP such as KeyCloak/Cognito,
-        # TEST_CREDENTIALS - Use hard-coded authentication credentials for test/demo only and
         # NO_IDP - No IDP is used.
 API keys are set in config for feed status checks.
 Only for use by Stroom-Proxy
         # Changing this property will require a restart of the application
         identityProviderType: "NO_IDP"